Written by: MediHealth PRO Editorial Team

 Why Early Action Matters for ADHD in Toddlers

 The toddler years are a critical window for brain development.
-According to the AAP, the brain’s executive function system begins wiring during early childhood.4 This system is responsible for:
+According to the American Academy of Pediatrics (AAP), the brain’s executive function system begins forming in early childhood.
+This system plays a key role in:

 - Emotional regulation